SnakeyRoad/healthcare-data-engineering-project/README.md

 ## Environment and .env Handling

 - All sensitive configuration (database credentials, ports, etc.) is managed via a `.env` file.
-- Copy `.env.example` to `.env` and edit as needed.
-- The `.env` file is loaded automatically by the Python scripts and Docker Compose.
+- The `.env` file is included in repository since it does not contain sensitve information (that can't be extracted from the dockercompose file anyway) and is loaded automatically by the Python scripts and Docker Compose.

 ---